pxslip/db-studio/docs/guides/migration/node.md

 ## Final Tips

-The diff endpoint does not allow different Directus versions and database vendors by default.
+The diff endpoint does not allow different d9 versions and database vendors by default.
 This is to avoid any unintentional diffs from being generated.
 You can opt in to bypass these checks by adding a second query parameter called `force` with the value of `true`.